jameskr97/jameskr.dev/content/en/projects/_index.md

 +++

 {{< lead >}}
-Here are a collection of projects I've dedicated a significat portion of time towards, and projects that are still a work in progress.
+Here are a collection of projects I've dedicated a significant portion of time towards, and projects that are still a work in progress.
 {{< /lead >}}